mourix/MV-LED/README.md

 |MV-LED PCB|1|

 ## PCB
 The MV-LED is a 150x40mm 1.6mm PCB.
-I used JLCPCB rules, but these gerbers will probably work with your favorite fab.
+I used JLCPCB rules, but these gerbers will probably work with your fab.

 ## CRE401
 The CRE401 RRC array is out of production, but I got you covered!
 [Check out the CRE401 Reproduction.](https://github.com/mourix/CRE401)